Strange Pairings That Work Well Together For A Greater Good

 Doubt stood at the head of the long mahogany table of the spacious, impressive-looking conference room.
 Sitting before him, in three of the many leather executive chairs, was Fear, Failure, and Frustration, who were without question great at getting to the heart of the matter.

 “So, Doubt, this must be one of those special cases?”
 Frustration said.
 She was a sight to see; indeed.
 Several male co-workers attempted to get closer to her, but she was business-minded and chose not to mix pleasure with this, which she considered a bad idea.

 “Indeed, it is, Frustration.
 Success really believes in this woman.
 So, as we all know, when she takes a personal interest in someone, this means Universe has spoken with her about them.”

 “The big boss rarely intervenes in our affairs, but every time He has, He’s been spot on,” Fear said.
 He was the youngest present, but on countless occasions, he has proven that age isn’t anything but a number.
 Like Frustration was the fan-favorite of the male population of Opportunity Central, Fear was all the women talked about when the conversation wasn’t business-related, and he loved the attention.

 “Right, Fear.
 The Universe is the first one to hear hopes and dreams, then He relays them to the lovely Success,” Failure said.
 He and Doubt were the same age, and they were the best of friends.
-Most times, Fear was the only presence necessary to have people give up on what they claimed to want.
+Most times, Failure was the only presence necessary to have people give up on what they claimed to want.
 He was a smooth dresser, as well as talker, his way with words left most that heard them discombobulated, which included his boss, Success, who did her best to avoid being alone with the charismatic man among men.